 The Medical Research Foundation will make up to £1 million available in this funding scheme.

 Who can apply

 The Research Grant competition is open to all UK researcher at eligible institutions (UK HEIs, Research Council research institutes, hospitals, and other independent research organisations).
 Applicants must hold a PhD, DPhil or MD and be an established researcher with a record of securing research funding.
 It is expected that applicants will be in a permanent post, and will be leading their own group having made the transition to independence.

-- Deadline for submission: 12:00 Wednesday 20 October 2021
+- Deadline for submission: 12:00 Thursday 20 July 2023

-- Funding decision: March 2022
+- Funding decision: December 2023

 Terms and Conditions of Award

 Awards funded through this competition will follow standard Medical Research Foundation terms and conditions.
-The terms and conditions spell out the responsibilities of the Principal Investigator and the Lead Research Organisation.
+The terms and conditions detail the responsibilities of the Principal Investigator and the Lead Research Organisation.
 The Principal Investigator and the Lead Research Organisation are required to indicate their formal acceptance of the proposal, their acceptance of the terms and conditions of an award, and the approval of the salaries and resources sought in the application.

 The Medical Research Foundation may add additional conditions to a grant award to reflect the particular circumstances and requirements of the funding, or the nature of a particular award.
 Acceptance of an award constitutes acceptance of both the core conditions and any additional conditions.
 The Medical Research Foundation reserves the right to vary these terms and conditions.